giannisvtls/big_data_msc/README.md

 | 2 | 1.4055 |
 | 4 | 1.215 |
 | 8 | 1.0919 |

+#### We notice that larger matrices get more value from the threads, for smaller matrices the overhead of creating more threads results in worse results

 ## Exercise 2
 ### Prerequisites